alexeygorskiy/alexeygorskiy.github.io/projects/project-2.md

 <img class="ui large centered rounded image" src="../images/expected_reward_view.png">

-The next time it finds itself in one of these tiles, it will remember that there is a high expected reward associated with those tiles and will thus move towards them.
+The next time it sees those tiles, it will remember that there is a high expected reward associated with them and will thus move towards them.
 As the mouse explores the map, it will assign a value to every tile on the map that will be lower the further away the tile is from the cheese.
 After a number of games, the map will be explored and pretty much all the tiles will have an associated value of expected reward:

 <img class="ui large centered rounded image" src="../images/expected_reward_complete.png">